A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Discretization and Implementation

 \subsubsection{The matrices $\QQs_i^{ll}$ and $\QQs_i^{ss}$}

 The contributions from $\TT$ (to the diagonal blocks) of these matrices are in fact the temporal discretization of $\Zfrak_{ll}$ and $\Zfrak_{ss}$ in \eqref{eq:decomposition}, respectively, i.e.,

-In practice, it is unnecessary (and probably impossible) to firstly discretize $\TT^s$ in space to get $\Tfrak^s$, then discretize $\Tfrak^s$ in time.
+In practice, it is unnecessary (and probably impossible) to first discretize $\TT^s$ in space to get $\Tfrak^s$, then discretize $\Tfrak^s$ in time.
 Instead, one can perform a collocation-in-time Galerkin-in-space discretization of $\TT^s$.
-Let $\TTs_i$ be the space-time discretization of $\TT^s$, whose elements are defined by
+Let $\TTs_i$ be the fully space-time discretization of $\TT^s$, whose elements are defined by

 with $m, n = 1, 2, \ldots, N_e$.
 The matrices $\ZZs_i^{ll}$ and $\ZZs_i^{ss}$ can be rewritten as follows:

 Analogously, we define the matrix $\KKs_i$ such that

 with $m, n = 1, 2, \ldots, N_e$.
 The contributions from $\KK$ to the matrices $\QQs_i^{ll}$ and $\QQs_i^{ss}$ respectively read